dcancelmo/AndroidProjects/Homework7_SQLite/README.txt

 This assignment was to create an app that utilized databases to store data.
 The user uses menus to change activities to an activity to enter data for a new course that when entered will be displayed in the recycler view of the main activity.

-This app was developed for Android version 7.1.1 API 25 and texted on the Nexus 6 with 1440x2560 resolution and x86 CPU.
+This app was developed for Android version 7.1.1 API 25 and tested on the Nexus 6 with 1440x2560 resolution and x86 CPU.